Quantum measurements of time: Fundamental questions

 One may object that there is no ``flow'' of time in a state such as \eqref{psimeas}, since time is an internal degree of freedom, and it describes a sort of ``frozen time formalism'' \cite{rovelliconst1}.
 This objection can be bypassed on many levels.

 (i)~At a philosophical level, it has been proposed multiple times and by many that time does not flow.
 Events flow {\em in} time (a river flows with respect to time), but it is meaningless to assume that time {\em itself} flows.
 If one were to claim that time flows in itself, that would lead to apparently meaningless claims such as ``time flows at a `speed' of one second per second''.
-Some philosophers (e.g.~Barbour, McTaggart) push this argument to its ultimate consequence, and claim that time does not exist.
+Some philosophers (e.g.~Barbour, McTaggart)\togli{These are certainly not the only ones!
+We should probably add some references here} push this argument to its ultimate consequence, and claim that time does not exist.
 Leibnitz apparently even changed the spelling of his last name to Leibniz to protest against the existence of time as an absolute entity that flows irrespective of any event.
 (Newton famously took the opposite view.)
 We will not enter into the philosophical debate here, but just point out that our formalism embodies the relational view of Leibniz: time in itself does not flow, but it can be seen as a relation between different events.
 This is evident for example in the state \eqref{psimeas}, where the temporal degree of freedom is internal and its change can only be ascertained by correlation measurements between that degree of freedom and other internal degrees of freedom.
 A measurement of the time degree by itself would only return a random outcome without intrinsic meaning.

 (ii)~At a physical level, the possibility of having a quantum formalism that considers time as an internal degree of freedom is very appealing for different reasons.
 For example, approaches based on constraint equations a la Dirac have been very fruitful in quantum cosmology \cite{hartle} and in canonical approaches to the quantization of gravity \cite{rovelliconst1,wdw}.
 In non-relativistic quantum mechanics, the constraint equation can be more simply interpreted as a global conservation law (the conservation of total energy, in our case) which, through Noether's theorem, is connected to a global time translational invariance: only the internal time is meaningful, whereas the ``external'' time (the variable conjugate to the constraint) is unphysical.